isomerpages/mol-services/_government-services/06-manage-finances/06b-overview(govt-benefits).md

       <input type="checkbox" id="transfer">
       <label class="tab-label" for="transfer">Transferring Unutilised PTR to Your Spouse</label>
       <div class="tab-content">
-    <p>Any unutilised amount can also be transferred online from your account to your spouse's account.
-Simply log in to <a target="_blank" href="https://mytax.iras.gov.sg/ESVWeb/default.aspx">MyTax Portal</a> to view your PTR balance and transfer your PTR balance to your spouse.</p>
+    <p>Any unutilised amount can also be transferred online from your account to your spouse's account: <ul><li>Log in to <a target="_blank" href="https://mytax.iras.gov.sg/ESVWeb/default.aspx">MyTax Portal</a> to view your PTR balance and transfer your PTR balance to your spouse.</li></ul></p>
   </div>
 </div>
  <div class="tab">
       <input type="checkbox" id="ptr-eligible">
       <label class="tab-label" for="ptr-eligible">Check Your PTR Eligibility</label>
       <div class="tab-content">
-    <p>To qualify, you must be a Singapore tax resident who is married, divorced or widowed in the Year of Tax Assessment.</p>
+    <p>To qualify for PTR, you must be a Singapore tax resident who is married, divorced or widowed in the Year of Tax Assessment.</p>
     <p>You can use the <a target="_blank" href="https://www.iras.gov.sg/irashome/uploadedFiles/IRASHome/Individuals/PTR%20calculator.xls">PTR Eligibility Tool</a> to check what you can get.</p>
-    <p>See Also: <a arget="_blank" href="https://www.iras.gov.sg/IRASHome/uploadedFiles/IRASHome/e-Services/Transfer%20of%20PTR%20-%20FAQs.pdf">FAQs on transferring PTR online</a></p>
+    <p>See also: <a arget="_blank" href="https://www.iras.gov.sg/IRASHome/uploadedFiles/IRASHome/e-Services/Transfer%20of%20PTR%20-%20FAQs.pdf">FAQs on transferring PTR online</a></p>
   </div>
 </div>
 </div>